Wint3rmute/baczek.me/content/about.md

 ## 🌌 The future?

 I've learned the basics of programming in C, then switched to higher-level languages and technologies.
-My current self development plan is built around Rust.
-I'm aiming to combine my Linux knowledge and aerial systems design knowledge, to develop reliable and high-performance embedded and server applications.
+My current self development plan is centered on Rust.
+I'm aiming to combine my Linux knowledge and aerial systems design experience, to develop reliable and high-performance embedded and server applications.

 ---